-So - how much should you spend on your second hand car?
+So - how much should you spend on your used car?
 It is, of course, completely up to you, and depends on variables such as your lifestyle, outgoings, income etc. As much as we would love the all-knowing, all-seeing, forever-wise finance fairy to appear and make all our financial decisions for us with a puff of glittery dust – alas, we must trust our own judgement.
-We have though, tried to assist your decision by including a very loose, top level spending guide below, some of which is according to MoneyUnder30.
+We have though, tried to assist your decision by including a very loose, top level spending guide below, according to MoneyUnder30.

 So, here are some options to consider:

 1. The general option: spend 35% of income on your car

 This is more of a catch-all approach.
 As it is a significant chunk of your income, it might be preferable to be making average or above average wage, have a lot of love for the ole’ motors, and have a capacity to repay over a longer period, if you were to take out a loan.

 Looking at the average annual earnings for full-time employees of €48,946, taken from the latest CSO Statistics available, this would give you a budget of €17,000.

 2. The frugal option: spend 10% of your income on a car

 This will be based on life choices, but spending 10% of your income on a car would be the wisest choice – and you may still get a car with acceptable mileage for €4,000-€5,000, based on an average income.

 3. The compromise option: spend 20% of your income on a car

 While attractive budget wise, when buying second-hand due diligence is required to ensure that you get the value for your money.
 If you’re not careful they can often end up costing you more than a new one.
 You need to take into account maintenance, fuel economy and repairs expenses when setting your budget as well as buying a car young enough for reliability purposes.
 If you spend 20% of your income, based on the Irish average income this would give you a budget of just under €10,000.